 Starting in 2009, the NFL was taken to task in a series of congressional hearings for its refusal to acknowledge that players could face dangers posed by concussions.
 The league has responded by adopting new rules designed to better protect players, and by stepping up outreach to show it takes the issue seriously.

 Concussion Watch is an effort to monitor the NFL’s response to the persistent risk of head injury in professional football.
-To do so, FRONTLINE has partnered with ESPN to track which players are being removed from games after a hit to the head — and which players are not — and to keep score of how long they are kept from the field following a concussion.
+To do so, FRONTLINE will track which players are being removed from games after a hit to the head — and which players are not — and keep score of how long they are kept from the field following a concussion.

-The players included in Concussion Watch are those who have officially been listed on the NFL injury report with either a concussion or a head injury during the 2012-2013 season.
-The database, which has been built using data from the ESPN Stats & Information group, begins with the first week of the season, but also includes five officially reported head injuries and one concussion from the preseason.
+The players included in Concussion Watch are those who have officially been listed on the NFL injury report with either a concussion or a head injury beginning with the 2012-2013 NFL season.
+The project is part of FRONTLINE’s more than year-long investigation into the NFL’s concussion crisis, which culminates on October 8 with the film League of Denial.

 SUPPORT PROVIDED BY